LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Meaningful Connection Score (MCS) - beta/accessing-using-the-mcs-toolkit.md

 permalink: data-reporting-meaningful-connection-score-(MCS)-beta-login-using-the-tool-kit
 isTutorial: false
 date: 2019-01-22 14:28:52 +0200
-published: false

 ---
 ## **Why use the MCS Toolkit?**

 * Evaluate your overall contact center performance as indicated by consumer experience.
 * Benchmark agents and agent groups against each other, using MCS distribution to compare performance, recognizing weaknesses and strengths in the performance of agents or agent groups.
 * Leverage data to inform performance reviews and coaching sessions with individual agents or groups, and use examples of the highest and lowest ranked conversations for valuable training cases.
 * Drill down to a specific conversation under investigation and jump directly to the point in the conversation where the MCS was negatively affected.